-The English Ambassador’s same dispatch also claimed that “four thousand” people had been massacred.
-His numbers were grossly overestimated, and while the number of dead is still shocking, in actuality, estimates now show the number was closer to 1,400 people condemned and executed by the Parisian tribunal.
-Moreover, among the dead where several hundred priests, a hundred Swiss guardsmen, and Marie Antoinette’s friend, the Princesse de Lamballe.
+Gower’s same dispatch home also claimed that “four thousand” people had been killed.
+His numbers were grossly overestimated, and while the number of dead is still shocking, in actuality, estimates now show the number was closer to 1,400 people being condemned and executed by the Parisian tribunal.
+Moreover, among the dead where several hundred priests, a hundred Swiss guardsmen, and Marie Antoinette‘s friend and Superintendent of her household, the Princesse de Lamballe.

 The hair dishevelled and dirty, ornamented with a THRUM-CAP, tied round with a RED GARTER OF WORSTED.
 The garments for the most part, spotted with a mixture, called the blood of their countrymen—SANS CULOTTES.